Sheet Music: Score

 Earthy modern folksong arrangement.
 Aboriginal chant.

-This piece can be performed with a Bb didgeridoo.
-The didgeridoo starts with a solo, then plays through until the end of Bar 32.
+This piece can be performed with a Bb didjeridu.
+The dideridu starts with a solo, then plays through until the end of Bar 32.
 It starts again half-way through bar 76 (where a short solo is optional), and plays through with increasing vigour until the end.
 Clapsticks can also be added where marked in the score.

 - Browse other works for Unaccompanied SATBarB Choir